20 must-visit lakes in Ladakh

 7) Deepak Tal

 Deepak Tal lies close to Suraj and Chandra Tal Lakes.
 It is found on the Manali-Leh highway.
 It lies at about 3000 altitudes.
 It is a very small lake flanked by huge Himalayan mountains.
 It is a popular camping site.
-It lies at about 23 km from Mulkia Glacier.
+It lies about 23 km from Mulkia Glacier.
+It is not properly in Ladakh but one can visit the Deepak tal while visiting the Ladakh.

 8) Yarab Tso